Dwight York: Move to Georgia and construction of Tama-Re (1993–2002)

+Legal issues

 Arrest and conviction of child molestation (2002–present)

-Beginning in Brooklyn, York had established strict sexual practices within the community, reserving for himself sexual access to many women and girls, including wives and children of followers.
+York had established strict sexual practices within the community, reserving for himself sexual access to many women and girls, including wives and children of followers.
+Husbands and wives were separated from each other and from their children, with York only allowing them to live together once every three months, only through prior appointment in the "Green Room".

-Theodore Gabriel wrote about these practices:

-[W]hile extolling the virtues and importance of family life and the conjugal relationship, he [York] denies such relationships to his followers except at strictly controlled intervals.
-He urges his female followers to pattern themselves on the Islamic paradigms of the wife and the mother, apparently desiring the creation of stable family units.
-But in reality the husbands and wives are segregated in dormitories, separated also from their children.
-York permits spouses to cohabit only once every three months.
-They are permitted to meet in the "Green Room" by prior appointment only.
+The community was intensively investigated after numerous reports that York had molested numerous children of his followers.
 Anonymous letters were sent to Putnam County officials alleging child molestation at the Nuwaubian community.
 The FBI, which had started investigating the group in 1993, assigned a major task force to it.
-In 2002 York was arrested and charged with more than 100 counts of sexually molesting dozens of children, some as young as four years old.
-According to Bill Osinski, who wrote a 2007 book about York and the case:
+In May 2002 York and his wife Kathy Johnson were arrested.
+York was charged with more than 100 counts of sexually molesting dozens of children, some as young as four years old.
+According to Bill Osinski, state prosecutors had to cut down the number of cases against York, which numbered over a thousand, to about 200, fearing "a jury simply wouldn't believe the magnitude of York's evil".

-When he [York] was finally indicted, state prosecutors literally had to cut back the number of counts listed — from well beyond a thousand to slightly more than 200 — because they feared a jury simply wouldn't believe the magnitude of York's evil.… [It] is believed to be the nation's largest child molestation prosecution ever directed at a single person, in terms of number of victims and number of alleged criminal acts.

-In early 2003 York's lawyer had him evaluated by a forensic psychologist, who diagnosed a DSM-IV impression consisting of Axis I – Clinical Syndrome of Delusional (Paranoid) Disorder, Generalized anxiety disorder, Adjustment disorder with depressed mood, and Axis II – personality disorders; histrionic personality traits, self-defeating personality traits, and schizotypal personality features.

 In 2003, York entered into a plea bargain that was later dismissed by the judge.
 He was convicted by a jury on January 23, 2004.
-The judge rejected his plea to be returned for trial to his own "tribe", after York claimed status as an indigenous person:
+The judge rejected his plea to be returned for trial to his own "tribe", after York claimed status as an indigenous person.
+He claimed that the court had no jurisdiction over him, asserted that he was a "secured party", and answered questions in court with the response: "I accept that for value."